 1975 Fender Music Master

-This guitar looked like a real basket case, but I thought it had some potential.
-It had a pretty hilarious “custom” paint job – black with silver rays across the front of the body.
+This guitar looked like a lost cause, but I thought it had some potential.
+It had a pretty hilarious “custom” paint job; black with silver rays across the front of the body.
 It was all silver on the back.
 The original seller confessed that he knew nothing about guitars, and described it as a guitar from the 1960s or 1970s, and that “The neck seems to be in great cosmetic condition with 6 keys marked F.” The original pickup appeared to be missing, but a 2nd pickup had been added in a very rough cutout in the pickguard surrounded by white tape.
 The pickup looked as if it could have been a mini-humbucker, but back in the days of tiny images on eBay it was impossible to be sure.
 The listing also stated that the original Fender case was included.

 When the guitar reappeared for sale a 2nd time, it was described as a 1974 model.
 The first seller simply described it as “old.”
 This time around, the guitar had a nicer looking black pickguard.
 The old pickup had been replaced by a new single-coil pickup without a cover.
 The original knobs had been replaced with what appeared to be Telecaster style knobs, but everything else seemed the same as before.
 The 2nd seller did include a better photo of the fretboard, and it did look like it was in very nice condition.
 Here is the actual description from the listing: